ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 (e.g., power grid, traffic control, hazardous chemical processing, etc.) is connected to a network.
-The organization managing such infrastructure needs to ensure that only authorized code and users can control such processes, and they are protected from malware or other adversaries.
+The organization managing such infrastructure needs to ensure that only authorized code and users can control such processes, and they are protected from malware or other threats.
 When a protocol operation can affect some critical system, the device attached to the critical equipment thus wants some assurance that the requester has not been compromised.
 As such,